Participate in TMDL Projects

 We believe the best decisions are made by people closest to the source.
 Who better to be involved in cleaning up local water bodies than those who have lived or worked in the area, who know it, who have raised their families there, and who care about their future?

 We call these people stakeholders.
-They are individuals and organizations.
+They are individuals, organizations, and communities.
 They represent government, agriculture, business, environmental and community groups, and themselves.

-The TCEQ works with stakeholders primarily at public meetings.
+The TCEQ works with stakeholders primarily at the public meetings of community stakeholder groups.
 Meetings about TMDL projects are open to everyone.
 To find a project in your area of interest, see Projects of the TMDL Program.

-For stakeholder convenience, meetings are ordinarily held in the watershed.
-The meetings are designed to support collaborative decision-making and to engage the stakeholders in deciding how to improve water quality.
+Meetings are ordinarily held in the watershed and are designed to support collaborative decision-making that engages stakeholders in deciding how to improve water quality.

 The TMDL Team works with local organizations and government agencies to identify and involve appropriate stakeholders in a particular project.
 The TCEQ also uses notices in print and electronic media to let people know about projects in their area.

-Find a current project, and check out the "Public Participation" or "Get Involved" section to learn more about particular stakeholder groups.
+Find a current project, and check out the "Get Involved" section to learn more about particular stakeholder groups.